craftr-build/net.maxon.c4d/README.md

 This Craftr module provides a **bridge API** &ndash; meaning that it is a new and separate API that is compatible with the pre-R20 and R20 SDK.
 This API must be explicitly included with the `<c4d_apibridge.h>` header.
-This API does provide the pre-R20 enumerations (generated using the `scripts/r20enums.py` script) but encrouages use of API that is more similar to R20 (eg. aims to provide R19 compatible `iferr()` and `ifnoerr()` macros).
+It provides the pre-R20 enumerations (generated using the `scripts/r20enums.py` script) but encrouages use of API that is more similar to R20 (eg. aims to provide R19 compatible `iferr()` and `ifnoerr()` macros).

 ### Todolist

 - R20 projectdefinition: Handle more of the `projectdefinition.txt` properties
-- R20 Legacy: Provide a legacy API support header (for R19 and older plugin code)
 - R20 Linux: Plugin suffix?
-Compile flags/defines?
-- pre R20 Linux/Python: Check how we should link with Python (see `python` target)
+Compile errors with StrongCOWHandler in `cpython.h`
+- R20 Python: Choose the correct link targets on Mac/Linux.
+On Windows, search for a Python 2.7 x64 installation.
 - pre R20 Linux: Plugin suffix is .so?
-- pre R20: ClangCL flags

 ### Configuration